10717‐1 Sayama, Yamaguchi City,

 In Fast Retailing’s 2019 sustainability reports, the company stated less than a handful of vague targets for 2020.
-The targets lacked an objective measure to determine whether the company was meeting their targets or not.
-I
+The targets lacked an objective measure to determine whether the company was meeting its targets or not.

-Uniqlo has very limited and vague goals and their efforts in sustainability is also limited.
+Uniqlo has very limited and vague goals and their efforts in sustainability are also limited.
 The company could put more effort into reducing GHG and using renewable energy.